Eat.Drink.Pure

 No ratings yet

-Here's my take on the ever so popular club sandwich.
-I've made it healthier by making the coleslaw part of the sandwich itself and omitting the need for the extra slice of bread!
+My take on the Pakistani club sandwich.
+I've made it healthier by making the coleslaw part of the sandwich itself and omitting the extra slice of bread.

 Print Recipe Pin Recipe